Target-Aligned Fusion for Decision-Sequence Learning under Dynamics Shift: Experiments

-\textbf{Results.} We train our method for 100k gradient updates with five random seeds and report normalized target-domain scores.
-Summary comparisons of DFDT against baselines under morphology and kinematic shifts are given in Tables \ref{tab:morph-shift} and \ref{tab:kinematic-shift}, respectively; results for the gravity shifts are deferred to Appendix \ref{sec:wider-results} due to space limit.
+We train TAF-DT for 100k gradient updates with five random seeds and report normalized target-domain scores.
+Detailed results for morphology and kinematic shifts are shown in Tables \ref{tab:morph-shift} and \ref{tab:kinematic-shift}; for gravity shifts, we report a compact summary in Table~\ref{tab:shift-summary} and place the full 36-task table in the supplementary material.